 Can You Get Out of a Lease Agreement?

-By Andrew Brandt | Last updated on April 22, 2022Whether people are fleeing cities for more square footage or coming back to them thanks to rent decreases, a lot of folks have moved during the pandemic.
-And they haven’t always waited for their current lease to expire before doing so.
+By Andrew Brandt | Reviewed by Canaan Suitt, J.D. | Last updated on May 9, 2025 Featuring practical insights from contributing attorneys Daniel Wayne and Patricia A. BoyesWhether people are leaving cities for more square footage or coming back to them thanks to rent decreases, they don’t always wait for their current lease term to expire before doing so.

 Patricia A. Boyes, a real estate attorney at BoyesLegal in San Jose, adds that tenants can break leases whenever they want.
 “The real question,” she says, “is whether a landlord is going to do anything about it.”

 In California, landlords have a duty to mitigate their damages, meaning they have to make an effort at re-renting the property to a new tenant.
 Therefore, it’s in a renter’s best interest to alert their landlord as soon as they’ve decided to terminate the lease, so the landlord has more time to find a replacement.
+Generally, any rent remaining on the lease while the building or rental property sits unoccupied is the lease-breaker’s responsibility.
+However, a landlord cannot charge the ex-tenant for each month’s rent payments all at once.

 “If the tenant signs a rental agreement in January for one year, and the tenant moves out in April—and there’s still eight months left until the end of the lease—they can’t just say that all the money is due now,” says Wayne.
-“If they find a replacement tenant, they’re not entitled to that rent twice.”
+“If they find a replacement tenant, they’re not entitled to that rent twice… A landlord still can’t sit on their thumbs and just collect their checks from the tenant who has vacated.”

 If a landlord does decide to go after a tenant over unpaid rent on a lease termination, the parties will end up in small claims court—where attorneys are not allowed.
 There, the burden will fall on the landlord to prove they’ve attempted to re-rent the space.
 “If rentals are in demand and it’s going to be snapped up right away, there’s less incentive for the landlord to go after the previous tenant,” Boyes says.